HFM3/kmlb/README.md

 #### About a Point

-The first thing that is needed to define a `point()` is a **coordinate set** that marks the location where the point is to be mapped.
+The first thing that is needed to define a `point()` is a **coordinate set** that marks the location of where the point is to be mapped.
 A coordinate set contains three values: X, Y, Z

 - X = Longitude in decimal degrees
 - Y = Latitude in decimal degrees